mattyboy84/AWS-EC2-Gitlab-Instance/README.md

 Q: How do backups work?
 A: The gitlab.rb file is configured to send the `Gitlab backup`, the `gitlab.rb` file & `gitlab-secrets.json`.
 A backup will occur everyday at 00:00.
 A backup can also be preform by running the preform-backup SSM document.

+The default username is `root` & the userData script sets the password to `gitlabRootPassword` stack parameter, The default being `Password123!`

 ---